 Here you have it!
 Although my sushi does not have any fish, the combination of these wonderful green veggies will definitely satisfy you.
 I hope you enjoy these rolls as much as I did.

-How to make Vegan Green Sushi at Home
+How to make Vegan Sushi Roll at Home

 - Prep Time: 30 minutes

 - Yield: 4 vegan green sushi rolls 1x

 - Category: Main course

 For sushi rice

 - ½ English cucumber, cut lengthwise into 8 strips